Boeing 757: Interior

 The 757 interior allows seat arrangements of up to six per row with a single center aisle.
 Originally optimized for flights averaging two hours, the 757 features interior lighting and cabin architecture designs aimed at a more spacious impression.
 As on the 767, garment-bag-length overhead bins and a rear economy-class galley are standard equipment.
 The bins have twice the capacity as those on the preceding 727.
 To save weight, honeycomb sandwich is used for interior paneling and bins.
 Unlike previous evacuation slide designs which are not equipped for water landings, the 757's main exits feature combination slide rafts similar to those found on the 747.
 In the 1980s, Boeing altered the interior designs of its other narrow-body aircraft to be similar to that of the 757.

 In 1998, the 757-300 debuted a redesigned interior derived from the Next Generation 737 and 777, including sculptured ceiling panels, indirect lighting, and larger overhead bins with an optional continuous handrail built into their base for the entire cabin length.
 Centerline storage containers mounted in the aisle ceiling for additional escape rafts and other emergency equipment were also added.
 The 757-300's interior later became an option on all new 757-200s.
 In 2000, with wheeled carry-on baggage becoming more popular, Delta Air Lines began installing overhead bin extensions on their 757-200s to provide additional storage space, and American Airlines did the same in 2001.
-The larger bins are part of aftermarket interior upgrades which include updated ceiling panels and lighting.
+The second interior upgrades based on Boeing Sky Interior, which provide even larger bins and updated ceiling panels and lighting divided from the design from Boeing 787, were introduced in 2011.